-Year group Forces and magnets 3 Compare how things move on different surfaces.
-Notice that some forces need contact between two objects, but magnetic forces can act at a distance.
-Observe how magnets attract or repel each other and attract some materials and not others.
-Compare and group together a variety of everyday materials based on whether they are attracted to a magnet and identify some magnetic materials.
-Describe magnets as having two poles.
-Predict whether two magnets will attract or repel each other, depending on which poles are facing.
-5 Explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object.
-Identify the effects of air resistance, water resistance and friction, that act between moving surfaces.
-Recognise that some mechanisms, including levers, pulleys, and gears, allow a smaller force to have a greater effect.
+Year group Forces and magnets 3 Compare how things move on different surfaces Notice that some forces need contact between two objects, but magnetic forces can act at a distance Observe how magnets attract or repel each other and attract some materials and not others Compare and group together a variety of everyday materials on the basis of whether they are attracted to a magnet, and identify some magnetic materials Describe magnets as having two poles Predict whether two magnets will attract or repel each other, depending on which poles are facing.
+5 Explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object Identify the effects of air resistance, water resistance and friction, that act between moving surfaces Recognise that some mechanisms, including levers, pulleys and gears, allow a smaller force to have a greater effect.

-Year group Light 3 Recognise that they need light to see things and that dark is the absence of light.
-Notice that light is reflected from surfaces.
-Recognise that light from the sun can be dangerous and that there are ways to protect their eyes.
-Recognise that shadows are formed when the light from a light source is blocked by a solid object.
-Find patterns in the way that the sizes of shadows change.
-6 Recognise that light appears to travel in straight lines.
-Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye.
-Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes.
-Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them
+Year group Light and sound 3 light Recognise that they need light in order to see things and that dark is the absence of light Notice that light is reflected from surfaces Recognise that light from the sun can be dangerous and that there are ways to protect their eyes Recognise that shadows are formed when the light from a light source is blocked by a solid object Find not to make the solid object.
+6 light Find patterns in the way that the sizes of shadows change.
+Recognise that light appears to travel in straight lines 58110 nessagning that none appears to traver in straight inies

+Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them 4 sound Identify how sounds are made, associating some of them with something vibrating Recognise that vibrations from a sound travel through a medium to the ear.
+Find patterns between the pitch of a sound and features of the object that produced it Find patterns between the volume of a sound and the strength of the vibrations that produced it.
+Recognise that sounds get fainter as the distance from the sound source increases. •

-Year group Electricity 4 Identify common appliances that run on electricity.
-Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches, and buzzers.
-Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery.
-Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit.
-Recognise some common conductors and insulators, and associate metals with being good conductors.
-6 Associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit.
-Compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches.
-Use recognised symbols when representing a simple circuit in a diagram.
+Year group Electricity 4 Identify common appliances that run on electricity Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit Recognise some common conductors and insulators, and associate metals with being good conductors.
+6 Associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit Compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches Use recognised symbols when representing a simple circuit in a diagram.